Students for Holocaust Awareness present

 Lory Student Center - Main Ballroom

-Evening with a Holocaust Survivor - Mrs. Sara Moses
+Evening with a Holocaust Survivor - Mr. Osi Sladek

 A historic and increasingly rare opportunity to hear living testimony from a survivor and hero of the Holocaust.